Khat: United States

-In the United States, cathinone is a Schedule I drug, according to the US Controlled Substance Act.
+In the United States, cathinone is a Schedule I drug, according to the US Controlled Substances Act.
 The 1993 DEA rule placing cathinone in Schedule I noted that it was effectively also banning khat:

 Catha edulis (khat) is a stimulant similar to that of amphetamine and its congeners, not a drug as categorised by US FDA (United States Food & Drug Administration) and FDA import Alert #66-23 (published date 03/18/2011) states that "Districts may detain, without physical examination, all entries of khat", based on section 801(a) (3) of the Federal Food, Drug, and Cosmetic Act on the grounds that "its labeling fails to bear adequate directions for use."

 As federal and local khat raids have often targeted immigrants from countries where khat is legal, issues of cultural misunderstanding have sometimes been raised.

 The plant itself is specifically banned in Missouri:

 In California, both the plant itself as well as cathinone, its active component, are illegal.

 Oceania

 Australia

 In Australia, the importation of khat is controlled under the Customs (Prohibited Imports) Regulations 1956.
 It is illegal to import khat into Australia for personal use.
 Khat can be imported only for medical or scientific use.

 Importing khat without a permit is subject to fines or prosecution.
-In 2003, the total number of khat annual permits was 294 and the total number of individual khat permits was 202 however as of 1 December 2013, permits for the use of khat by individuals for recreational/cultural purposes are no longer issued.
+In 2003, the total number of khat annual permits was 294 and the total number of individual khat permits was 202; however as of 1 December 2013, permits for the use of khat by individuals for recreational/cultural purposes are no longer issued.
 There are currently no plans by the Australian Government to amend the regulations to allow the importation of khat for personal use.

 Khat is listed as a Schedule 2 dangerous drug in Queensland, in the same category as cannabis.
-Legality in New South Wales is not clear.
+In the states of Victoria, New South Wales and Tasmania, khat does not appear to be regulated through criminal legislation.

 The importation of Khat (Catha edulis) material (includes material that is fresh, dried, powdered, capsules or tablets) is prohibited under the Customs (Prohibited Import) Regulations 1956 unless the person importing the material is the holder of both a license to import and a permit to import granted by the Therapeutic Goods Administration (TGA).